bluss/pyproject-local-kernel/README.md

 Path to virtual environment that should be used, relative to the `pyproject.toml` file.
 Can also be an absolute path.

-If this is set then it overrides the default command.
+If this is set then it overrides the default command - the virtualenv is used directly without invoking any project manager.
+Remember to explicitly install or sync required dependencies.

 **Default:** Not set<br>
 **Type:** `str`<br>